-The Company's principal financial liabilities comprise interest bearing loans including loans taken over by Asset Reconstruction Companies (ARCs), long term security deposits received, trade and other payables.
-The main purpose of these financial liabilities is for funding its expansion and also to finance operations.
+The Company's principal financial liabilities comprise, long term security deposits received, trade and other payables.
 The group has trade and other receivables and cash and short term deposits that arrive directly from its operations.
 The Company has also paid long term lease deposits.

 The Company's Board of Directors has the overall responsibility for the establishment and oversight of the Company's risk management framework.
 The company's risk management policies are established to identify and analyse the risk faced by the company, to set appropriate risk limits and controls and to monitor risks and adherence to limits.
 Risk management policies and systems are reviewed regularly to reflect changes in market conditions and the companys activities.
-The company's Audit Committee overseas how management monitors compliance with the company's risk management policies and procedures, and reviews the adequacy of the risk management framework in relation to the risks faced by the company.
+The company's Audit Comittee overseas how management monitors compliance with the company's risk management policies and procedures, and reviews the adequacy of the risk management framework in relation to the risks faced by the company.